nicoleorzan/P1.2_seed/readme.md

   - exercise session (mandatory for MHPC students)

   ASSIGNMENT x DSSC: today assignment is the implementation of the PI approximation using OpenMP.
-  The exercise was presented in class and schematically described on [today slides].
+  The exercise was presented in class and schematically described on [today slides2].
   Provide the scaling curve of the multi-threaded version of the code on 1, 2, 4, 8, 16, 20 Threads performed on a Ulisse's compute node.

 - Monday November 12: